dai2025/Hello2/w/readme.md

 ## CreateFileSample2.c
 In this blog post, I will show you how to write sample code in C language that can append data from one file to another.
 The code uses the Windows API functions CreateFile, SetFilePointer, LockFile, WriteFile and UnlockFile.
 Here is the code:

+I hope this code helps you understand how to use the Windows API for file operations.
+If you have any questions or feedback, please leave a comment below.
+Thank you for reading!